 - Preparation for doctoral studies.

-Potential graduate students who are interested in a master's degree and/or licensure coursework in general education (elementary, middle or secondary) are encouraged to contact the Graduate Program Coordinator, Dr. Kristan Morrison, at (540) 831-7120.
+Potential graduate students who are interested in a master's degree and/or licensure coursework in general education (elementary, middle, or secondary) are encouraged to contact the Graduate Program Coordinator, Dr. Holly Robbins, at (540) 831-6844.

-Potential graduate students who are interested in a master's degree or licensure coursework in the special education field are encouraged to contact the Special Education Graduate Program Coordinator Dr. Kathryn Hoover, at (540) 831-5313.
+Potential graduate students who are interested in a master's degree or licensure coursework in the special education field are encouraged to contact the Special Education Graduate Program Coordinator, Dr. Brenda-Jean Tyler, at (540) 831-5868.

 All potential graduate students should begin by completing the Request for Information Form.